Aryeh Klapper: Early life and education

 Klapper is the son of Molly Roxana Klapper, author of The German Literary Influence on Byron (1974) and editor of Definitive Creative Impasse-Breaking Techniques In Mediation (2011), and Jacob Klapper, former chair of the electrical and computer engineering department at NJIT and co-author of Phase-Locked and Frequency-Feedback Systems (1972).
 He has one sister, named Rachele Hannah.
 Klapper placed second in the 1980 National Spelling Bee after qualifying through the All-Yeshiva Spelldown.
 The New York Daily News described him as a "spelling star" who had "a vast mental storehouse of words."

 Klapper attended Manhattan Day School, graduated from Yeshiva University with a bachelor's degree in political science, and received rabbinic ordination from the Rabbi Isaac Elchanan Theological Seminary and a master's degree in Bible from the Revel Graduate School of Jewish Studies in 1994.

 While at YU, Klapper served as editor-in-chief of Hamevaser newspaper, editor-in-chief of Gesher journal, president of the English Honors Society, and co-chair of the Committee to Preserve Revel.

-He is married to Deborah Klapper, and has four children and one grandchild.
+He is married to Deborah Klapper, and has four children and two grandchildren.